At This Camp, Children Of Opioid Addicts Learn To Cope And Laugh

 "These kids have experienced needles in their living room and having to call 911 to revive their parents," Fink says.
 "Kids living in garages, peeing in buckets in the corner.
 Kids sticking up for their parents because they want them to do right.
 Kids watch their dads [overdose] and die, to raise their own brothers and sisters because there's no parent in their life."

-Having caring adults such as Fink around, is a way to boost protective influences in their lives.
-The children are paired with mentors they meet every month, either at camp or weekend activities for at least a year.
-B says at camp, they know they belong.
+Having caring adults such as Fink around is a way to boost protective influences in their lives.
+The children are paired with mentors they meet every month, either at camp or during weekend activities for at least a year.
+B says at camp they know they belong.

-"Like, this is my home and ... my other home at home, is like a backup," B says.
+"Like, this is my home and ... my other home at home is like a backup," B says.

-Children learn how to calm themselves down when they're upset, they take healthy risks through activities such as horseback riding and singing the camp song — "I didn't cause it, I can't control it, I can't cure it."
+Children learn how to calm themselves down when they're upset.
+They take healthy risks through activities such as horseback riding, and they sing the camp song: "I didn't cause it, I can't control it, I can't cure it."

 B loves the song.